Chapter 6:

 Frigyes held up the wand, but hesitated.

-Frigyes put down the want and looked carefully.
+Frigyes put down the wand and looked carefully at the wolf.

 “There has to be a weak spot.
 That’s our best bet!”